Nemomain/rentart/README.md

 <img src="client/public/DB.png">

+Our organisation was defined on the first day, we created a trello board and defined all the tasks we could think of, and then each one of us took on the responsibility on a single task.
+I started coding the back-end.
+Obviously most tasks we had originally defined could be broken down in smaller tasks, or could be dependant on any other number of tasks to be solved first, so all of these would be added to the trello board so all team members could see what the others were up to, and offer or request help with any obstacles faced.

 ## Coding/Building Process
 Once we got the go ahead we divided the work, with me being in charge of the backend as a whole.
 The backend started very simple with a couple of endpoints; just to get the Frontend be able to load some images and be able to log in as a user.
 Eventually though the Backend grew to what it is at the moment.
-All the back end is still coded by myself.
+All the Backend is still coded by myself.
 While I was coding that, my teammates were coding the homepage carousel and the gallery respectively.
 Once the backend was ready to receive basic requests I coded the user register component, the login component and the profile router (It renders a different profile page depending on the type of user).

 Profile routing component:
 ```javascript